-The FY23 budget focuses on investing in public services and supporting Jackson’s quality of life and community character while providing for a stable future.
+The FY23 budget focuses on investing in public services to support Jackson’s quality of life and community character while providing for a stable future.

 FY22 Budget Info